 Recreate scenes from the film Chariots of Fire and join in with the St Andrews Running Festival in April.
 Run along the town’s iconic West Sands as part of the half marathon, 10k or 5k and enjoy the bracing Fife coastline.

-In the year that Glasgow hosts the Commonwealth Games, bring your own sporting ambitions to the Great Scottish Run where 25,000 runners of all abilities will take to the streets of Glasgow.
+In Glasgow, bring your sporting ambitions to the Great Scottish Run where 25,000 runners of all abilities will take to the city streets.
 With both the half marathon and 10k starting at George Square and finishing at Glasgow Green – it’s a fantastic way to explore the city.

 In the grounds of the magnificent Traquair House at Innerleithen, Mighty Deerstalker participants are encouraged to don tweed garments and fancy dresses as they tackle either the 5k or 10k course.
 It’s not just a simple run through the pleasant Scottish Borders countryside – the route is packed with obstacles that will have you ducking, diving, crawling, climbing and splashing.